randodev625/hourwise-time-tracking-web-app/README.md

 ## Deployment Notes
 - For Apache/LiteSpeed, the root `.htaccess` provides baseline security headers and the upload directories include `.htaccess` rules that block PHP-like script execution and directory listing.
 - Other hosts, such as Nginx, Caddy, or CDN-fronted deployments, must configure equivalent headers and upload protections in their own server layer.
+- The database bootstrap uses a version-aware PDO MySQL init-command option so the app runs cleanly on PHP 8.3, 8.4, and 8.5.
 - `Strict-Transport-Security` is intentionally not enabled in the repository `.htaccess`; configure HSTS only after confirming HTTPS coverage for the production domain.
 - Keep `display_errors` and `expose_php` disabled in production.
 - Keep host/server logs and app logs outside the web root.